15 August 2011

 Finnish postcard, no. 3.
 Photo: publicity still for Pohjalaisia/The Ostrobothnians (Yrjö Norta, T.J.
 Särkkä, 1936).

-Defying Russian Rule
+Defying Russian rule

-The handsome Kaipanen was a policeman in the city of Kotka, who did acting as a side-job.
-The success of Pohjalaisia lead to a long professional film and TV career in the Finnish capital Helsinki with over 80 films.
+Eino Kaipainen was born as Eino Herman Kaipainen in 1899 in Jäppilä, Finland.
+Pohjalaisia/The Ostrobothnians (Yrjö Norta, T.J.
+Särkkä, 1936) was his debut as an actor.
+The handsome Kaipanen was a policeman in the city of Kotka, who acted as a side-job.
+The success of Pohjalaisia led to a long professional film and TV career in the Finnish capital Helsinki with over 80 films.

 Laila Rihte was born as Laila Richter in 1912 in Orimattila.
-She had acted in a handful of films before, but Pohjalaisia meant her breakthrough as a leading lady in film.
+She had acted in a handful of films before, but Pohjalaisia meant her breakthrough as a leading lady in film.;

 Pohjalaisia was based on a musical play (a 'verismo opera') of 1914, written by Artturi Järviluoma.
 The play had already resulted in a three-act opera by Leevi Madetoja composed during the years 1920-1923, and in a silent film version under the title Pohjalaisia (Jalmari Lahdensuo, 1925).

 Thörild Bröderman played the police chief in both film versions.
 Iivari Tuomisto also had roles in both film versions, and Urho Somersalmi's role was played by his brother Yrjö Somersalmi in the silent version.
+The story, variously comedic and tragic, takes place around 1850 in the historical Finnish province of Ostrobothnia.
+The Ostrobothnian peasants defy Russian rule in the person of an oppressive sheriff.

 Co-director and co-producer of the film was Toivo Särkkä, the most prolific Finish filmmaker and the most powerful Finnish film producer as CEO of Suomi Filmiteollisuus (SF).
 For SF he produced around 200 films of which he directed more than 50.